NPLPackages/paracraft/script/apps/Aries/Creator/Game/Code/readme.md

    wait(2);
 end
 ```
+We will inject checkyield() to all looping and recursive function calls during the compile phase.
+When a certain instruction count is reached, we will force
+the coroutine to yield for 1 tick.

 ### Data storage.
 Each code block has an entity, which has its unique private ENV object for its sandbox API.